uipath-certification/uipath-certification.github.io/_posts/2020-9-9-act-retrieve-value-of-a-cell.md

 Option C is correct.

-The correct answer is C.  Read Cell and Write Cell are activities that work with an Excel spreadsheet directly.
-Removing Data Row will only remove the data, it will not read it.
-Get Row Item will pull the info in the specific column, which is a particular cell.
+Read Cell and Write Cell are activities that work with an Excel spreadsheet directly within any spreadsheet activity.
+Removing Data Row will only remove the data, it will not read it, obviously.

+Get Row Item will pull the info in the specific column of that row, which by definition, is a certain cell.